 If you want to let my experience guide you, pay close attention here!
 This is how to treat tendonitis without inflicting any major setbacks on yourself:

 - avoid cortisone injections (but look into prolozone)

 - avoid sprints and braces

-- avoid thinking an MD will help you (unless it’s and ozone therapy Doc)
+- avoid thinking your average MD will help you (unless it’s an ozone therapy MD like Dr. Rowan)

 How to treat tendonitis – more resources